alphan3231/WareSense/README.md

     - QR/Barcode generation for products and shelves.
     - Automated PDF Reporting.

+## 💻 Frontend (Lightweight)

+This project includes a lightweight frontend using HTML, JS, and Tailwind CSS.
+No installation (npm/node) is required.

+1.  **Start the Backend** first using `./run.sh`.
+2. Open **`frontend/index.html`** in any web browser.
+    - You can simply double-click the file to open it via `file://` protocol.
+3. Register a new user (select a Role) and Login.
+4. Access the Dashboard to manage products.

 ## 🛠 Tech Stack

 - **Backend**: Java 17, Spring Boot 3, Spring Security, Spring Data JPA